-NURS 4BR (5.5 UNITS) ADVANCED NURSING
+NURS 4BR (5.5 UNITS) ADVANCED NURSING 2 Hrs.

-2 Hrs.
 Lec 10.5 Hr.
 Lab

-Prerequisite: NURS 3B(R) or permission of the instructor.
-In depth study of patients with increasingly complex health problems is presented.
+Indepth study of patients with increasingly complex health problems is presented.
 The nursing process is used to plan and implement nursing care for a group of patients.
 Concurrent clinical experience in geriatric and advanced medical-surgical nursing is arranged.
 (CSU)